meanifreitas/dogs/README.md

 # :dog: Dogs

+Dogs is a social network for sharing photos of out beloved pets.

-This project was developed on the React course from [Origamid](https://www.origamid.com/).
+The project was developed in React using Vite during the [Origamid](https://www.origamid.com/) course.

 ![Mobile Login](project/mobile-login.png)
 ![Mobile Feed](project/mobile-feed.png)